antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 4-3: The Heatmap of the chosen dataset**](_static/images/Methylation/fig4-3.jpg)

--The user could also generate a Heatmap by cell type from dataset "Esteller" like the Heatmap in *Section 3 Comparing Methylation Heatmaps*, with the following steps:
+The user could also generate a Heatmap by cell type from dataset "Esteller" like the Heatmap in *Section 3 Comparing Methylation Heatmaps*, with the following steps:

 **4)** Repeat Step 1) as in Figure 4-1.
 On the website "View all reporters for a gene", type "CLDN10" (Claudin 10) in Field {Gene}.
 To create a Heatmap by cell type, select "a track" in the Field {Order samples by} and "primary_site (14 cat)" in the Field {Ordering track}.
 Click "Next" to execute a Heatmap by cell type (in Figure 4-4).